Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Common Home Warranty Exclusions for Rentals

 For tenant-caused damage, you'll want to rely on your security deposit, your landlord insurance policy, or pursue the tenant directly.
-A home warranty coverage guide can help you map out exactly which breakdowns are and aren't included in a typical plan.
+A complete home warranty coverage guide can help you map out exactly which breakdowns are and aren't included in a typical plan.
+Documenting move-in and move-out conditions with photos is essential for distinguishing wear and tear from tenant-caused damage.

 Compare Home Warranty Options in Ohio